-As we mark Mother's Day in the whatever way we can in Ireland, this March 22, here are some wise and hilarious one-liners that Irish Mammies tend to throw about to make you smile.
+Mother's Day in Ireland is March 14 this year, 2021!
+Here are some wise and hilarious one-liners that Irish Mammies tend to throw about to make you smile.

 There is nothing like an Irish mammy and nothing better than her wit and wisdom.
 Inspired by Ireland's Mother's Day we had a whip-round the office and asked for some opinions.

 There is no decency in vanity, stand tall and ignore the judgmental glare of others.